habedi/cogitator/docs/api/schemas.md

-# cogitator.schemas
+# Schemas for Structured Data

-This module defines Pydantic models used for structuring and validating data, especially for interactions with LLMs that involve structured outputs.
+This module defines Pydantic models used for structuring and validating intermediate and final outputs from LLMs.

 ::: cogitator.schemas.LTMDecomposition
     options: